 It shows that as time passes these probabilities become smaller, but any further significant earthquakes that do occur will cause these probabilities to change.
 The magnitude categories illustrate clearly how the probability falls away as magnitude increases.
 The probability for an aftershock to occur decreases as magnitude increases and a magnitude increase of one means a probability decrease of roughly 10 times.
 This means that a magnitude 7.9 earthquake is roughly 100 times less likely than a magnitude 6.0 earthquake and is therefore very unlikely.
 With every month that passes without a major aftershock, probabilities will continue falling.
 However, if another large aftershock occurs it can re-energise the system and spark a resurgence of earthquake activity for a month or so; this was seen with both the February and June 2011 magnitude 6.3 earthquakes.

 These figures are for the entire aftershock zone, not just for Christchurch City.
-The zone extends from Hororata in the west to large parts of Banks Peninsula, and from Kaiapoi in the north to Lincoln in the south.
+The zone extends from Arthur's Pass in the northwest to Banks Peninsula, and from Ashburton in the south to Waipara in the north (see the map).

 Canterbury region long-term probabilities

 Within 1 year

 |1.2||0 - 4|